Clean Energy in New Mexico

 Newly passed legislation moves New Mexico to 100 percent clean energy by 2045.

 The newly enacted Energy Transition Act (SB 489) is a promise to our planet, to our health and to future generations of New Mexicans.
-The Energy Transition Act places New Mexico at the forefront of renewable energy in the United States, requiring the state to shift to 100% carbon-free energy by 2045.
+The Energy Transition Act places New Mexico at the forefront of tackling climate change in the United States, which requires the state to shift to 100% carbon-free energy by 2045.

 Several interim goals will hasten New Mexico’s move from being a relatively coal-heavy state to producing carbon-free energy by 2045, including:

 - Shutting down New Mexico’s last polluting coal plant, the San Juan Generating Station, by 2022.

 - Mandating that electricity providers supply New Mexico with a 50% carbon-free energy mix by 2030.

 - Requiring that 80% of the state’s energy be renewable by 2040.

 What the Energy Transition Act Means for New Mexico